Vehicle leasing vs owning: Tax deduction differences

 What is the inclusion amount for leased vehicles?

-What records should I keep for a leased business vehicle?
+What records should I keep for a leased or owned business vehicle?

 ← Back to Is mileage tax deductible?